NicolasViaud/dynamic-routes-provisioner/README.md

 ## Use cases

-### Maximum scalability and security — bypass the Kubernetes API entirely
+### Maximum scalability — bypass the Kubernetes API entirely

 Best for environments where the number of routes is large and the Kubernetes API server / etcd should not be in the hot path.
 The application database (MongoDB) is the single source of truth, certificates are issued by Vault PKI and cached in Vault KV v2, and routes are provisioned directly on a Netscaler CPX via its Nitro API.

 **Pipeline:** MongoDB change stream &rarr; Vault PKI issuer &rarr; Vault KV v2 cache &rarr; Netscaler Nitro API

 No Kubernetes objects are created or watched during normal operation.
 Leader election can use MongoDB-based leases to stay off the API server entirely.
 This configuration scales independently of cluster size and avoids etcd write amplification.

+Multiple collections are supported — each collection gets its own mapper and backends, and the triggers and desired state providers are automatically composed into a single pipeline.

 **Example configuration:**